Beyond Blue Mountains: Artworks by Native American Artists

-Beyond Blue Mountains is a collection of artworks by Native American artists, curated by late Tlingit (Native Alaskan) artist Jim Schoppert, and organized by the Washington State Arts Commission (ArtsWA).
-Between 1984 and 1985, Schoppert and ArtsWA project coordinator Deborah Rutherford travelled to major tribal communities across the Pacific Northwest, including Makah, Lummi, Colville, Yakima, Squaxin Island, Skokomish, Suquamish, and Umatilla.
-At each location artist gatherings were held to explore the work being done by Native American artists and craftspeople.
-Works of art were then selected for purchase through the recommendation of a local tribal representative in conversation with Schoppert.
+Beyond Blue Mountains is a collection of artworks by Native American artists.
+Late Tlingit (Native Alaskan) artist Jim Schoppert curated the collection, organized by the Washington State Arts Commission (ArtsWA).
+Between 1984 and 1985, Schoppert and ArtsWA project coordinator Deborah Rutherford travelled to major tribal communities across the Pacific Northwest.
+These communities included Makah, Lummi, Colville, Yakima, Squaxin Island, Skokomish, Suquamish, and Umatilla.
+They held artist gatherings to explore and discuss the work done by each community’s artists and craftspeople.
+They then selected works of art for purchase through the recommendation of a local tribal representative.

-After their year of travel throughout Washington state, the Beyond Blue Mountains team wanted to include national perspectives, and invited Native American artists working in contemporary styles throughout the United States to be represented in the collection.
-These artworks were selected by Schoppert, Native American contemporary artist Jaune Quick-to-See Smith, and late arts advocate and patron Anne Gerber.
+After a year of statewide travel, the Beyond Blue Mountains team sought to include national perspectives in the collection.
+They invited Native American artists working in contemporary styles throughout the United States to apply for representation.
+Schoppert, Native American contemporary artist Jaune Quick-to-See Smith, and late arts advocate and patron Anne Gerber selected these artworks.

-The resulting collection represents an impressive diversity of artistic mastery, cultural importance, and means of expression.
-In the late 1980s, the artworks were organized into smaller travelling exhibitions, and over the years 1988 to 1995 these exhibitions were viewed in schools and cultural institutions across Washington state.
-An extensive workbook of enrichment materials, published by ArtsWA in 1988 to accompany the exhibitions, can be found linked to each artwork page as a PDF.
-The workbook asks viewers to explore three "layers" to each artwork in the collection:
+You can find an extensive workbook of enrichment materials, published by ArtsWA in 1988 to accompany the exhibitions, linked to each artwork page as a PDF.
+The workbook asks viewers to explore three "layers" to each artwork:

-FORM – the physical elements of the piece
+FORM – the physical elements of the artwork.

-CULTURE – the social environment and context in which it was made
+CULTURE – the social environment and context of its making.

-INDIVIDUAL – the artist's perspective expressed by the artwork
+INDIVIDUAL – the artist's perspective as expressed by the artwork.